TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-TAMM uses the ``single program multiple data (SPMD)'' model for distributed computation.
-In this programming abstraction, each node has its own portion of tensors available locally and have access to the remote portions via communication over the network.
-As a result operations on the whole tensors can result in a access to remote portions on the tensor, with implied communication.
-More importantly, many operations (i.e., tensor contractions, addition etc.) are implied to be collective as they involve the distributed tensors as a whole.
-While the tensor algebra interface follows a sequential ordering of tensor operations, we also tried to hide burden of thinking in a distributed manner while writing scientific application.
+TAMM uses the ``Single Program Multiple Data (SPMD)'' model for distributed computation.
+In this programming abstraction, each node has its own portion of tensors available locally as well as access to the remote portions via communication over the network.
+As a result, operations on whole tensors can result in access \textblack{of} remote portions on the tensor, with implied communication.
+More importantly, many operations (i.e., tensor contractions, addition, etc.) are implied to be collective as they involve the distributed tensors as a whole.
+While the tensor algebra interface follows a sequential ordering of tensor operations, we also tried to conceal the burden of thinking in a distributed manner while writing a scientific application.
 To avoid possible issues with operations on distributed tensors, TAMM is designed to represent tensors in terms of handles and requires tensor operations to be declared explicitly and executed using a \boldit{scheduler}.
-Hence, any assignment done on tensor objects will be a shallow copy as opposed to a deep copy, as a deep copy implies communication (message passing between nodes to perform the copy operation).
+Hence, any assignment \textblack{performed} on tensor objects will be a shallow copy as opposed to a deep copy, as a deep copy implies communication (message passing between nodes to perform the copy operation).